-After bleeding the OEM brake system, uninstall your rear stock hose.
-Take note of how the stock system was routed in case you need to re-install the hose.
+After bleeding and drying out the OEM brake system, remove the rear master cylinder from the bike frame and uninstall your rear stock hose (see picture A.) Take note of how the stock system was routed in case you need to re-install the hose.

 Identify which end of your new Galfer brake line to install at the rear master cylinder.
-Install this end to the master cylinder using a single banjo bolt and two (2) washers, the sequence will be as follows; master cylinder, washer, banjo fitting, washer, single banjo bolt (See Picture A.)
+Following the OEM routing; Loop the line towards the front of the bike and then back towards the rear.
+Install this end to the master cylinder using a single banjo bolt and two (2) washers, the sequence will be as follows; master cylinder, washer, banjo fitting, washer, single banjo bolt.
+Be sure to torque the banjo fitting to spec and then re-attach the rear master cylinder to the bike frame (see picture B.)

-Route the line down the swingarm, through both of the stock guide brackets and towards the rear caliper.
-Install this end to the caliper using a single banjo bolt and two (2) washers, the sequence will be as follows; caliper, washer, banjo fitting, washer, single banjo bolt (See Pictures B, C & D.)
+Route the line along the swing arm, through the stock line holder and towards the rear caliper.
+Install this end to the caliper using a single banjo bolt and two (2) washers, the sequence will be as follows; caliper, washer, banjo fitting, washer, single banjo bolt (see pictures C & D.)